Where to buy Xbox Series X: restock guide for US and UK (updated TODAY)

 Best Buy

-Best Buy dropped its Cyber Monday Xbox Series X and Xbox Series S over the weekend, and it sold out fast.
+Best Buy had a Cyber Monday Xbox Series X and Xbox Series S restock last week.
+If anyone is likely to get more consoles before Christmas, it's Best Buy.
 We don't know if it's got more up its sleeve, but we'll be keeping an eye on the website.View Deal

-Amazon usually has large allotments of products on launch days, but the official channels for the Xbox Series X and Xbox Series S seem to have dried up.
-There are sellers advertising the consoles for double their usual price, but it's worth hanging on, with Amazon confirming that it's getting more stock in December.
-View Deal

 GameStop

 GameStop sold the Xbox Series X and Xbox Series S for Black Friday in-store, but quantity was limited.
-It also dropped more Xbox Series X and Xbox Series S bundles online, so keep an eye on the website over the next week or two.View Deal
+It also dropped more Xbox Series X and Xbox Series S bundles online, so keep an eye on the website over the next week or two for any festive surprises.View Deal

-While the Xbox Series X and Xbox Series S are Microsoft's babies, visiting the store right now and trying to buy one will direct you to retail partner websites where you can pick up the consoles.
-It's worth keeping the page bookmarked just in case, but try your luck elsewhere first.
-View Deal

 Target